mickeyh/dotfiles/README.md

 After cloning you may want to:

+    1. Install Karabiner-Elements and copy `osx/karabiner.json` into the root of Karabiner's config folder.
+Check the "Remap Command_L to Hyper" custom rule.
     1. Switch the Control and Capslock keys in System Preferences > Keyboard > Modifier keys.
-    1. Load `osx/karabiner_private.xml` into Karabiner.
-Check the "Remap Command_L to Hyper" custom rule.
     1. Set up spaces.
         1. Uncheck "Automatically rearrange..." in System Preferences > Mission Control.
         1. Create 10 total workspaces (press Control + Up to open Mission Control, then add them).